thelounge/thelounge.github.io/_docs/install-and-upgrade.md

 First, make sure [Node.js](https://nodejs.org/) v6.13.0 (or more recent) and [Yarn](https://yarnpkg.com/) are installed on your system.
 See [official instructions for Node.js](https://nodejs.org/en/download/package-manager/) and [official instructions for Yarn](https://yarnpkg.com/en/docs/install).

-{: .alert.alert-info role="alert"}
-To run `thelounge` as a global command, you will need to set up the PATH environment variable in your terminal.
-To do this, add ``export PATH="$PATH:`yarn global bin`"`` to your profile.

 Then install The Lounge using:

 ```